 Tribal Independence Day

 Your other ‘Merdeka’ family who has been left out.
 How are they celebrating their Merdeka today?
 It’s been 57 years since we been celebrating it, but till today there are still those tribes who are living below the standard of human rights, no land rights, with no electricity, no proper education, no clean water and no proper shelters.
-Like our Temiar and Jakun tribes (orang asli), when will their Independence happen?
+So for our Temiar and Jakun tribes (orang asli) families, when will their Independence happen?

 In Sapa, Vietnam, anyone can go travel and visit the Hmong People in the valleys, stay with them, enjoy their tribal markets, with colourful fabrics, hand made items, see them harvesting flowers and meets other beautiful mountain tribes.
-We still can’t do that in Malaysia.
+Why can’t we do the same in Malaysia?

 Do what you feel is right, find your own purpose, your passion to make society better, then you truly find your own freedom, I think.
 It’s not just about the past anymore, it’s about today and tomorrow.
 History is our guide to a better present.